 Least sophisticated therefore highly popular, this method has its pros and cons.
 Indeed, you might be well off uploading your presentation on DropBox or Google Drive and sharing a link with a buddy.
 However, your buddies might not have PowerPoint installed.
 Or, chances are, they are using an older version, so turns out the slides just won’t open, and the visual frills you sweated over three nights in a row will get lost.
 Also make sure you always indicate file size, as a download may result in a very lengthy process for some people.

-Here’s our Top 5 ways on sharing PowerPoint presentations online.
+Here are our Top 5 ways of sharing PowerPoint presentations online.
 Hopefully, we managed to convey the feeling of how cool it is to broadcast your materials to a bigger audience yet stay in control of things.
 Whatever option you choose, make sure you get the most out of PowerPoint, which is a tremendously powerful tool, indeed.